 Couples Counseling and Family Therapy

-Dr. Buglione has particular expertise in helping couples and families to identify and change dysfunctional patterns of interacting.
+Dr. Buglione has particular expertise in helping couples and families identify and change dysfunctional patterns of interacting.
 At the start of marital or family therapy it is common for participants to focus on the behavior of their partner, or of someone else in the family system, as the source of all problems; however, couples and family problems seldom have a simple linear explanation.
 Often, family members get caught in circular patterns of interacting that act like quicksand to get them more and more stuck.
-However, once two people begin to see the reciprocal nature of their interactions, they can let go of some of the emotion and start to work together on constructive changes.
+Once two people begin to see the reciprocal nature of their interactions, however, they can let go of some of the emotion and start to work together on constructive changes.

 When a couple has been having chronic difficulty it may mean that unresolved psychological issues on the part of one or both partners have been getting in the way.
 The ability to make a commitment to another person and sustain a genuinely close relationship requires a healthy, secure sense of self.
-Otherwise, the sorts of differences that are inevitable in any close relationship may feel too threatening and a full commitment too burdensome.
+Otherwise, the sorts of differences that are inevitable in any close relationship may feel too threatening, and a full commitment too burdensome.
 At times, relational conflict may be a way of achieving a "safe" emotional distance in the relationship.

-Marital discord is painful enough for the two people directly involved, but when the situation is prolonged or chronic other family members, especially children, can be adversely affected.
+Marital discord is painful enough for the two people directly involved, but when the situation is prolonged or chronic, other family members, especially children, can be adversely affected.
 Maladaptive attempts at coping, such as retreating into work or alcohol, or having an extramarital affair, usually only cause further damage to the marital relationship and negatively impact the family.
 When circumstances such as these result in a referral for treatment, however, an opportunity exists for learning and healing on the part of the entire interconnected family system.

 Of course, many factors can contribute to relational unhappiness, such as conflicting communication styles, communication skill deficits, and external stress.
 Therapy usually is an opportunity for significant learning, as well as self-understanding.

 The foregoing discussion is not to underestimate in any way the amount of stress associated with many life transitions and events.
 It is normal for individuals and families to experience some symptoms and transient impairment in functioning in the face of many stressful life events.
 The fact that an individual or family may be experiencing tensions, conflicts or other problems at such times does not mean they are “dysfunctional.”
 But when a situation becomes prolonged or unduly painful, the ability to see solutions clearly can become constricted.
-At such times counseling can support the functioning of participants and assist in the discovery of creative solutions.
+At such times therapy can support the functioning of participants and assist in the discovery of creative solutions.